Kidnapping Inc.: Critical response

 The film received mixed to negative reviews from critics.

 Vladan Petkovic of Cineuropa was the most positive, writing that "the film is a succession of ultra-kinetic set pieces, alternating with rapid dialogue segments that are often almost as entertaining as the car chases, shootouts and occasional slapstick moments, some of which happen almost too fast to register.
 Among the multitude of jokes and gags, some are excellently timed and executed, while some fall flat – but maybe they will not for local audiences.
 As for the actors, Mercure shines with his comedic chops and Andri lends a more contemplative, even melancholy, air to the buddy aspect of the movie."

 Siddhant Adlakha of IndieWire wrote that the film "lacks laughs, insight and personal ethos, thanks to its preoccupation with throwing as many half-formed jokes and soccer references onto the screen as possible.
 It never takes the time and care to carve them into something meaningful."

 Writing for Variety, Carlos Aguilar opined that "any film from a country with as scarce an output as Haiti is cause for curiosity, especially since it’s not a subdued, social realist drama of the kind typically sourced from developing countries to pad festival lineups.
 On paper, the idea to address social inequality and the corrosion of institutions by way of a potentially crowd-pleasing work of entertainment is sound, even daring, and that’s why the fact that the film’s many elements don’t amalgamate is a shame."

 Awards

 At Fantasia, the film won the audience gold medal for Best Quebec Film, over Hunting Daze (Jour de chasse) and Ababooned (Ababouiné).

 The film was selected as Haiti's submission for the Academy Award for Best International Feature Film at the 97th Academy Awards, but it did not appear on the final list of films sent to Academy voters.
-However, it was resubmitted as Haiti's entry for the following year.
+However, it was resubmitted as Haiti's entry for the following year, but it was not nominated.

 It was named as best film of the Vevey International Funny Film Festival 2024.